ThierrySans/CSCC01/work/09/index.md

 There is no deliverable for this part.

-As a team, you should start tracking your progress in each sprint.
-After a sprint, you should reflect on your progress and take then into considerations when planning for the next sprint.
+As a team, you should start thinking about how you are going to verify and validate your product.